PrefectHQ/prefect/docs/guides/creating-interactive-workflows.md

 !!! note "What types can you pass for `wait_for_input`?"

-    When you pass a type like `int` as an argument for the `wait_for_input` parameter to `pause_flow_run` or `suspend_flow_run`, Prefect automatically creates a Pydantic model containing one field annotated with the type you specified.
-This means you can use [any type annotation that Pydantic accepts](https://docs.pydantic.dev/1.10/usage/types/) as a field.
+    When you pass a built-in type such as `int` as an argument for the `wait_for_input` parameter to `pause_flow_run` or `suspend_flow_run`, Prefect automatically creates a Pydantic model containing one field annotated with the type you specified.
+This means you can use [any type annotation that Pydantic accepts for model fields](https://docs.pydantic.dev/1.10/usage/types/) with these functions.

-Instead of a basic type, you can pass in a `pydantic.BaseModel` class.
+Instead of a built-in type, you can pass in a `pydantic.BaseModel` class.
 This is useful if you already have `BaseModels` you want to use:

 ```python
 from prefect import flow, pause_flow_run